Saved for the nation - archive shines light on little known Kenyan missionary

 The first permanent Presbyterian place of worship in Kenya is in Kikuyu and named after the Watsons and Dr Henry E Scott, a former Scottish Mission leader.

-In March 1931, she laid the foundation stone of the Church of the Torch nearby which was designed by an Englishman, directed by a Scots master mason and built by 200 Africans.
+In March 1931, Mrs Watson laid the foundation stone of the Church of the Torch nearby which was designed by an Englishman, directed by a Scots master mason and built by 200 Africans.

 The Secretary of the Church of Scotland Mission in Kikuyu, writing in Feb 24, 1949, said: "Her memory will long be cherished and her name honoured in this land and among the Kikuyu people.